clemlatz/cheatsheets/React.md

 }
 ```

-Webpack will affect hash to the class names.
+Webpack will affect hashes to the class names.
 This way, we can be sure our
 `title` class won't affect any other component than `Book`.

 ## Handling errors